The Density of Fan-Planar Graphs: The Upper Bound For the Number of Edges

 \end{lemma} \begin{proof} By Lemma~\ref{lem:no-two-vertices} exactly one of $c_1,\ldots,c_k$ has vertices on its boundary, say $W_1$.
 Let $U$ be the set of vertices on the boundary of $c_1$.
 For a vertex $u \in U$ and an index $i\in\{2,\ldots,k\}$ we call an edge between $u$ and $W_i$ a \emph{$uW_i$-edge}.
 We define a bipartite graph $J$ as follows.
 One bipartition class is formed by the vertices in $U$.
 In the second bipartition class there is one vertex $w_i$ for each facial walk $W_i$, $i=1,\ldots,k$.
 A vertex $u \in U$ is connected by an edge to $w_i$ if and only if $i=1$ or $i \geq 2$ and there is a $uW_i$-edge.

-\begin{claim} The graph $J$ is planar. \end{claim} \begin{claimproof} We consider the following embedding of $J$.
+\begin{ourclaim} The graph $J$ is planar. \end{ourclaim} \begin{claimproof} We consider the following embedding of $J$.
 Afterwards we shall argue that this embedding is indeed a plane embedding.
 So take the position of every vertex $u \in U$ from the fan-planar embedding of $G$.
 For $i \geq 2$, we consider the drawing of $W_i$ in the embedding of $G$, for each edge between a vertex $u \in U$ and the vertex $w_i$ in $J$ we take the drawing of one $uW_i$-edge in $G$, and then contract the drawing of $W_i$ into a single point -- the position for vertex $w_i$.
 Finally, we place the last vertex $w_1$ outside the cell $c_1$ and connect $w_1$ to each $u \in U$ in such a way that these edges do not cross any other edge in $J$.
 See Figure~\ref{fig:drawing-of-I} for an illustrating example.

 Now the resulting drawing of $J$ contains crossing edges only if a $uW_i$-edge crosses a $u'W_{i'}$-edge in $G$.
 However, by Lemma~\ref{lem:no-two-vertices} the cells $c_2,\ldots,c_k$ have no vertices on their boundary.
-Consequently, for each $i=2,\ldots,k$ every $uW_i$-edge crosses an edge of $G(W_i)$.
-Now if a $uW_i$-edge $e$ would cross a $u'W_{i'}$-edge with $u \neq u'$ and $i \neq i'$, then $e$ would be crossed by two independent edges, contradicting the fan-planarity of $G$. \end{claimproof}
+Hence, for each $i=2,\ldots,k$ every $uW_i$-edge crosses an edge of $G(W_i)$.
+Now if a $uW_i$-edge $e$ would cross a $u'W_{i'}$-edge with $u \neq u'$ and $i \neq i'$, then $e$ would be crossed by two independent edges, which is configuration~I and hence a contradiction to the fan-planarity of $G$. \end{claimproof}

 Since $J$ is a planar bipartite graph with bipartition classes of size $|U|$ and $k$ we have